-- 1. Current Illinois Teacher's License - Passing score on Learning Behavior Specialist test (LBS-I) - 3.
+- 1. Current Illinois Teacher's License - 2.
+Passing score on Learning Behavior Specialist test (LBS-I) - 3.
 Completion of any deficiencies in tests or coursework - 4.
 Completion of the following sequence of courses

-Special Ec lucation Endorsement Courses 9 crs.
+ducation Endorsement Courses 9 crs.

-SPE 592 ASSESSMENT AND PROGRESS
+ASSESSMENT AND PROGRESS

 MONITORING IN

 SPECIAL EDUCATION 3

-SPE 594 METHODS OF TEACHING STUDENT S
+METHODS OF TEACHING

-WITH DISABILITIES 3
+STUDENTS WITH DISABILITIES 3

-SPE 594B FIELD PRACTICUM III 0
+FIELD PRACTICUM III 0

-SPE 690 CHARACTERISTICS OF STUDENTS
+CHARACTERISTICS OF

-WITH DISABILITIES 3
+STUDENTS WITH DISABILITIES 3

+ASSESSMENT AND PROGRESS MONITORING IN SPECIAL EDUCATION METHODS OF TEACHING STUDENTS WITH DISABILITIES FIELD PRACTICUM III CHARACTERISTICS OF